Only 1,251 college students obtained a Fine & Studio Arts degree in Texas in 2017 via about 24 different colleges.

 Every student pursuing a degree in Fine & Studio Arts needs to take a look at Southern Methodist University.
 Soon after getting their bachelor's degree, fine art students usually earn around $36,289 in the first five years of their career.
 Positioned in Dallas, Texas, SMU offers a comfortable, suburban atmosphere for scholars.

-With its low price and its excellent academic programs, Trinity University is a great bargain, attaining a position of #10 in Texas.
-Over 94.0% of undergraduates get some type of financial aid at Trinity University.
+This institution works with its students to insure they take on as little student debt as possible.
+In fact, the average student leaves the university with only $26,472 in student loans.
+With its low net price and its excellent education, University of Houston is a good bargain, attaining a rank of #5 in Texas.
 Ever wish you had an easy way to see a school's grades in each subject?
 Now you do.
-Look at Trinity University's scorecard.
+Have a look at University of Houston's scorecard.

 Texas Christian University is a wonderful option for students pursuing a Fine & Studio Arts degree.
 In addition to its bachelor's programs, Texas Christian University offers graduate degrees in Fine Art.
 The location in a big city is great for students seeking ample prospects for networking, experience, and exploration.

+About 70.5% of the educators at this school are full-time and have regular office hours, so they are more available to help.
 By offering educational funding to 66.0% of its undergraduates,this school helps you avoid as much student debt as possible.
-TCU's 13:1 student-to-faculty ratio is one of the very best in the nation.
 Learn more and find out just how TCU ranks in other categories.

 Baylor University is a wonderful option for individuals interested in a Fine & Studio Arts major.
 Baylor University fine & studio arts students earn 5.4% more than the typical fine art graduate.
 Positioned in Waco, Texas, this school is a strong choice for students who enjoy the thrill of a large city.

 Texas Tech University is a wonderful option for students pursuing a Fine & Studio Arts degree.
-Graduates of the fine art program report average early career income of $36,060 and mid-career income of $58,854.
+In addition to its bachelor's programs, Texas Tech University offers graduate degrees in Fine Art.
 Based in Lubbock, Texas, this school is a strong choice for students who enjoy the joy of a substantial city.

 Any student pursuing a degree in Fine & Studio Arts has to check out Abilene Christian University.
-Graduates of the fine art program make around $36,203 for their early career and $56,403 in their mid career.
+Fine art majors from Abilene Christian University receive an earnings boost of around 5.9% above the typical income of fine & studio arts graduates.
 Located in Abilene, Texas, this college is a logical final choice for students who enjoy the excitement of a popular city.